kuzminrobin/fcl/fcl_doc/mdBook.md

 If we look carefully, we will notice that the need to jump towards the root arises at specific moments and at specific places of the call tree.
 In particular when the algorithm needs to jump from the current function to its parent.
 For example, when the function `e()` returns, the algorithm needs to jump to function `c()`, such that the subsequent call to function `f()` is added as a child to the function `c()` rather than to function `e()`.

 For such jumps to the parent the algorithm uses the second part of the call graph — the _call stack_.
-The call stack can be considered as a singly linked list where each node has a pointer to the corresponding call tree node on the path from the root to the current function.
+The call stack contains pointers to the corresponding call tree nodes on the path from the root to the current function.
 For example, if function `e()` is the current function, then the call stack has pointers to `a()`, `c()`, and `e()`.
 ```
 The Call Tree during      The Call Stack during
 the call to `e()`         the call to `e()`